5 shot dead on a street in village in southern Mexico state - NewsBreak

-Five men were shot to death Tuesday in a mountain hamlet in Mexico ’s southern state of Oaxaca.
+MEXICO CITY (AP) — Five men were shot to death Tuesday in a mountain hamlet in Mexico’s southern state of Oaxaca.

 State prosecutors said that the killings occurred in the village of Santiago Amoltepec and that one other person was wounded.